CarlTBarnes/AT-Sort-Report/README.md

 https://youtu.be/JZHDzKR5xfA?t=741

 ___
 Click the "Report ..." button to open the Report Code Editor.
-An example below is typical code with the Controls is somewhat random order:
+An example below is typical code with the Controls is somewhat random order by X,Y position.
+ The order below is the order you'll see in the TOA.
+The TOA is most useful when controls next to each other on the printed report are next to each other in the TOA.
+ This tool sorts your Controls to make the TOA more useful, it is also the more logical way to read the report code.

 ![Report Before](images/rptbefore.png)